pidzi92/rest-service/README.md

 If column is date, it will be parsed as integer for the query purpose.
 Integer from date value represent timestamp in ms.

 If column is boolean, there are multiple possible values: true, "Yes", "Active", "On", 1.
-If Column is specified as boolean but another values in provided, it will be treated as FALSE.
+If Column is specified as boolean but another value is provided, it will be treated as FALSE.

 If value of the field is "NA", it is omitted from writing into DB